Pablo Barrera: Cruz Azul

 On 3 July 2012, Cruz Azul announced the signing of Barrera who returned to Mexico after a two-year stint in Europe.

+Late Career

+In the latter half of his career, Barrera played for Monterrey, Universidad Nacional, Atlético San Luis, and Querétaro, before bringing his playing days to a close at the end of 2025.

 International career

 Youth

 Barrera participated at the 2007 FIFA U-20 World Cup in Canada, where he scored two goals.

 Senior

 Debut, 2009 CONCACAF Gold Cup

 Barrera has appeared for the senior national team, making his debut in a friendly against Guatemala on 17 October 2007.
 He scored his first international goal against Nicaragua on 5 July 2009 at the 2009 CONCACAF Gold Cup.
 He scored his second goal with "El Tri" in a game against Haiti national football team at the Gold Cup.

 2010 FIFA World Cup

 Barrera appeared in three matches at the 2010 FIFA World Cup for Mexico.
 Barrera made his debut in the second match against France, coming on in the 31st minute for an injured Carlos Vela.
 Barrera caused the second goal for Mexico when French defender Eric Abidal knocked him down in the penalty area and was given a penalty which Cuauhtémoc Blanco scored and Mexico ended up winning the match 2–0.